wsbctechnicalblog/wsbctechnicalblog.github.io/content/back-to-basics-why-are-we-moving-to-v2-blueprints.md

 # WHY are we moving away from and disabling classic Azure Pipelines?

-The following image previous shows that **Classic** pipelines are the new name for the pipelines that started with MSBuild in Team Foundation Server (TFS) 2005, developed to XAML-based pipelines in TFS 2010, and finally to visual JSON-based pipelines in TFS 2015.
+The following image shows that **Classic** pipelines are the new name for the pipelines that started with MSBuild in Team Foundation Server (TFS) 2005, developed to XAML-based pipelines in TFS 2010, and finally to visual JSON-based pipelines in TFS 2015.

 > ![Classic](/images/back-to-basics-why-are-we-moving-to-v2-blueprints-0.png)